QiJunLi/getting_and_cleaning_data/README.md

 - 'features.txt': List of all features.

-- 'courseProject.R': R script for performing the analysis.
+- 'run_analysis.R': R script for performing the analysis.

 - 'activityFeaturesMean.txt': Data set with the average of each variable for each activity and each volunteer.